Shahir-47/SpaceAccuracy/README.md

  Credit to https://www.youtube.com/watch?v=h7II1fiaWKA for showing how to convert my mutliple .lua source code file into a single .exe file.

 ### License:-
 This Project uses a GNU General Public License v3.0.
-For more info refer to the LICENCE.md file
+For more info refer to the LICENSE file